Updated: Sep 29

 Recently, the town implemented a trail wayfinding strategy to create brand new signs along the trails, an important initiative considering that previously, there had been no signage to guide users.
+Kramer Design Associates (KDA) was responsible for the conceptual design of the wayfinding program.
 When developing the strategy, the town recognized the need for the signs to go beyond the norm to meet the high standards of the area’s aesthetics and resident expectations.
 The team in charge developed a consistent theme for the entire system and made sure that each sign clearly identified the trails and other features in the area.

 Brian Jakovina, Aurora’s landscape architect, led the project.
 With responsibilities extending to design work for the town, Jakovina worked with his team to develop a theme that could be applied not only to the wayfinding system, but for other uses as well.
 The design challenge was to come up with a real vision for the town’s signage needs.